baconator/autopledge-paper/Introduction_We_suggest_subsections_for__.md

 ## Research objective
-With regard to the research objective, or, as Wohlin et al. called it, the “Definition of the Experiment”, the description should follow the goal template of the Goal/Question/Metric (GQM) method [24]:
+With regard to the research objective, or, as Wohlin et al. called it, the “Definition of the Experiment”, the description should follow the goal template of the Goal/Question/Metric (GQM) \cite{Bannister_2015}
+method [24]:

-> Analyze <Object(s) of study> for the purpose of <purpose> with respect to their <Quality Focus>
-> from the point of view of the <Perspective> in the context of <context>.
+_Analyze <Object(s) of study> for the purpose of <purpose> with respect to their <Quality Focus> from the point of view of the <Perspective> in the context of <context>._
-> For examples of the use of the goal definition template, see [34] or [25].
-The common use of this
-> formalized format would increase the comparability of research objectives, e.g., for the purpose of
+For examples of the use of the goal definition template, see [34] or [25].
+The common use of this formalized format would increase the comparability of research objectives, e.g., for the purpose of systematic reviews.
-> systematic reviews.

 ## Context
 Similar to the CONSORT Statement [1], our Context subsection suggests that the setting and